Burnett01/kotlin-expression-builder/README.md

 This package will assist you in writing and managing your regular expressions (Regex).<br>

 I'll be using this package in my upcoming [HAFAS-parser](https://github.com/Burnett01/hafas-parser) project, in order to simplify very complex regular expressions.
+Read more about it [on my blog](https://burnett01.blogspot.de/2017/06/developers-should-ease-code-readability.html)

 Features:
   * Easy Regex management